NashTech-Labs/upload_file_sharepoint_python/README.md

-# download_file_sharepoint_python
+# upload_file_sharepoint_python
-This  template contains a python script that helps to download a file from a SharePoint location to your local server.
+This  template contains a python script that helps to upload a file to a SharePoint location from your local server.

 ## Pre-Requisites